 The actual acceptance of those students selected is contingent on the following:

-Official acceptance by the University of Utah Office of Admissions.
+- Official acceptance by the University of Utah Office of Admissions.

-- Completion a criminal background check and a drug screen, the cost of which is the responsibility of the student.
+- Completion of a criminal background check and a drug screen, the cost of which is the responsibility of the student.

-- Proof of First Aid and CPR certification
+- Proof of First Aid and CPR certification.

 - Proof of immunizations.